Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 ## Introduction

-I started to record what I ate everyday in July 2022 by a very incidental chance.
+I started to record what I ate every day in July 2022 by a very incidental chance.
 Since then, I spent most of my time in Hong Kong (HK) until I moved to Austin in July 2023.
 From my experience in HK, I was wondering whether people tend to eat better (to relax or to compensate) or simpler (to save time) when they are busy.
-However, my life and food patterns in HK were so complicated and unpredictable to verify this hypothesis.
+However, my life and food patterns in HK were too complicated and unpredictable to verify this hypothesis.
 Considering the feasibility, I decide to estimate and predict my life and food patterns in Austin.